For immediate release:

 ABOUT JULIEN’S AUCTIONS

 With expertise specializing in entertainment memorabilia, Julien’s Auctions has quickly established itself as the premier auction house in high profile celebrity sports and entertainment auctions.
 Julien’s Auctions presents exciting, professionally managed and extremely successful auctions with full color high quality auction catalogues unlike any other auction company.
-Previous auctions include the collections of Cher, Michael Jackson, U2, Barbara Streisand, the estate of Marilyn Monroe, Bob Hope, Les Paul and many more.
+Previous auctions include the collections of Cher, Michael Jackson, U2, Barbra Streisand, the estate of Marilyn Monroe, Bob Hope, Les Paul and many more.
 Official website is www.juliensauctions.com.

 For auction highlight photographs at 300 dpi (and above) or the auction catalog cover artwork, please